 No. The ticket distribution process starts over for the next month.
 We will, however, begin to implement a waiting list, so that if tickets become available, you will be notified and have a chance to accept them.
 You must be able to accept the tickets within 24 hours of notification, or they will be offered to the next person on the waiting list.

 It depends on the time of year and what might be visible.
-We always arrange our open house so that the moon is visible.
-In addition, you may see one or more planets, a globular cluster, a double star, a galaxy, a planetary nebula … We have a whole universe of objects from which to choose!
+You may see the craters in the moon, one or more planets, a globular cluster, a double star, a galaxy, a planetary nebula … We have a whole universe of objects from which to choose!

 No. Not only are our guest numbers small, we have multiple stations for viewing and learning about the night sky.
-Our stations often include naked-eye observing and constellation lore, ten pairs of astronomical binoculars, six 8-inch telescopes (each pointing to a different object), and the 20-inch Gilbert telescope.
+Our stations often include naked-eye observing and constellation lore, astronomical binoculars, 8-inch telescopes (each pointing to a different object), and the 20-inch Gilbert telescope.
 You will have time to savor the view and ask questions of your hosts.
 Please note: the 20″ Gilbert telescope is still down for mechanical issues.
 We will keep these pages updated with its progress.

 - Don’t touch anything unless you are told it’s OK.

 - Children should not be left unsupervised.
 If you or your children are responsible for damaging equipment, you will be asked to donate to its repair/replacement, and you will be asked to leave the open house.

 - Don’t bring white-light flashlights, as they ruin everyone’s night vision.
 We have red lights that let you see just fine but still preserve your eyes’ dark adaptation.